-Gillette Stadium, located in Foxborough, Massachusetts, is a multi-purpose stadium serving as the home for the New England Patriots (NFL) and the New England Revolution (MLS).
-Opened in 2002, it replaced the old Foxboro Stadium.
-It also hosted UMass Minutemen football for a period.
-The stadium has a seating capacity of 64,628, including club seats and luxury suites.
+Gillette Stadium is a multi-purpose stadium in Foxborough, Massachusetts, serving as the home for the New England Patriots (NFL) and the New England Revolution (MLS).
+Opened in 2002, replacing the former Foxboro Stadium, it also hosted UMass Minutemen football games for several years.
+The stadium's capacity is 64,628, which includes club seating and luxury suites.
+Located approximately 22 miles from downtown Boston and 18 miles from Providence, Rhode Island, it is a major sports and entertainment venue in the region.

-In 1970, the AFL merged into the NFL, and the Boston Patriots joined the NFL.
+In 1970, the Boston Patriots joined the NFL when the AFL merged into the NFL.

-From 1971, the Patriots played their home games at Foxboro Stadium.
+In 1971, the Patriots began playing their home games at Foxboro Stadium.

-In 1984, team executive Chuck Sullivan funded the Victory Tour of The Jacksons in an attempt to earn more profit for the team, however ticket sales failed.
+In 1984, team executive Chuck Sullivan funded the Victory Tour of The Jacksons, in an attempt to earn more profit for the team, which led to increased debt.

-In September 1993, Lowell Weicker, the Governor of Connecticut, proposed building a new stadium in Hartford to attract the Patriots.
+In September 1993, Lowell Weicker, the Governor of Connecticut, proposed building a new stadium in Hartford to attract the Patriots to move there.

 On September 27, 1993, the bill to build a new stadium in Hartford to attract the Patriots passed in the Connecticut State Assembly.

-The Patriots have sold out every home game since 1994 season at Foxboro Stadium; by September 2016, it had reached 231 games.
+The Patriots have sold out every home game since 1994, starting at Foxboro Stadium and continuing at Gillette Stadium.

-In December 1996, Kraft's plan to build a new stadium in South Boston was leaked to the press, leading to objections from residents and the abandonment of the plan.
+In December 1996, plans for Kraft to build a new stadium in South Boston were leaked to the press, leading to objections from residents and the abandonment of the project.

-In January 1997, Kraft began talks with Providence mayor Vincent Cianci to relocate the team to Providence and build a new stadium there.
-However, the proposal fell through after a few weeks.
+In January 1997, Kraft began talks with Providence mayor Vincent Cianci to relocate the team to Providence and build a new stadium there, but the proposal fell through.

-In September 1998, the team revealed plans to build a new stadium in Foxborough, funded by the state and Kraft himself.
+In September 1998, the team revealed plans to build a new stadium in Foxborough, keeping the team in Massachusetts, funded by the state and Kraft.

-On November 18, 1998, Kraft signed an agreement to move the team to Hartford.
-However, the plan eventually fell through.
+On November 18, 1998, Kraft signed an agreement to move the team to Hartford, but the plan eventually fell through due to challenges with the site and resident opposition.

 On December 6, 1999, the town of Foxborough approved plans for the construction of Gillette Stadium.

-In 1999, the team officially announced that it would remain in Foxborough, which led to Gillette Stadium's construction.
+In 1999, the team officially announced that it would remain in Foxborough, leading to Gillette Stadium's construction.

-On April 18, 2000, the team revealed plans for the new Gillette Stadium in Foxborough.
-It was announced as a 68,000-seat stadium at a cost of $325 million, with the entire cost privately funded.
+On April 18, 2000, plans were revealed for the new 68,000-seat Gillette Stadium in Foxborough, entirely privately funded at a cost of $325 million.

-On September 9, 2002, the first NFL game was held at Gillette Stadium, a 30–14 Patriots victory against the Pittsburgh Steelers.
+On September 9, 2002, the first NFL game at Gillette Stadium was held, with the Patriots defeating the Pittsburgh Steelers 30-14.

-In 2002, Gillette Stadium opened, replacing the adjacent Foxboro Stadium.
-It serves as the home stadium for the New England Patriots (NFL) and the New England Revolution (MLS).
+In 2002, Gillette Stadium opened, replacing the adjacent Foxboro Stadium, and becoming the home stadium for the New England Patriots and the New England Revolution.

-In 2002, the MLS Cup Final at Gillette Stadium drew a crowd of 61,316, setting a record for stand-alone MLS post-season attendance.
+In 2002, the MLS Cup Final at Gillette Stadium drew a crowd of 61,316, which was the largest stand-alone MLS post-season crowd on record at that time.

 In 2003, Gillette Stadium hosted four games of the FIFA Women's World Cup.

-In 2003, Gillette Stadium hosted its first playoff game, a Divisional Round game against the Tennessee Titans, which was the coldest game in New England Patriots history.
-The Patriots won 17-14.
+In 2003, Gillette Stadium hosted its first playoff game, a Divisional Round match against the Tennessee Titans, which was the coldest game in New England Patriots history.

-Until 2003, uBid (a wholly owned subsidiary of CMGI) continued to sponsor one of the main entrance gates to the stadium.
+Until 2003, uBid was a wholly owned subsidiary of CMGI, and continued to sponsor one of the main entrance gates to the stadium.

-Gillette Stadium hosted the NFL's nationally televised primetime season-opening game in 2004.
+In 2004, Gillette Stadium hosted the NFL's nationally televised primetime season-opening game.

-Gillette Stadium hosted the NFL's nationally televised primetime season-opening game in 2005.
+In 2005, Gillette Stadium hosted the NFL's nationally televised primetime season-opening game.

-In 2005, Gillette was acquired by Procter & Gamble, but the stadium retains the Gillette name.
+In 2005, Gillette was acquired by Procter & Gamble, but the stadium retained the Gillette name.

-In November 2006, the Patriots played their first game on the new FieldTurf surface, defeating the Chicago Bears.
+In November 2006, after replacing the natural grass with FieldTurf, the Patriots played their first game on the new surface and won against the Chicago Bears.

 In 2006, the Patriots and Kraft announced plans to build Patriot Place, a "super regional lifestyle and entertainment center" near Gillette Stadium, costing $350 million.